trigvi/telegrammo/README.md

 Nodejs API app for managing sub-bots of a Telegram bot.

+Basically, Telegram let's you only create 20 bots.
+This API works around that by allowing the creation and management (on your own db) of unlimited sub-bots.

 *Developed with: Nodejs 10, Postgres 9.6, Debian 9*

 &nbsp;
 &nbsp;

 # In A Nutshell

-Telegram let's you only create 20 bots.

-This API let's you work around that, by allowing the creation and management of unlimited sub-bots for one Telegram bot.
-Sub-bot details and subscribers are stored in your own db.
-Here's how it works in a nutshell:

 * Create a main bot directly on the Telegram app.
 * Add main bot settings to this API's configuration file.